micro-nova/AmpliPi/.github/pull_request_template.md

 * [ ] If applicable, have you updated the CHANGELOG?
 * [ ] Does your submission pass linting & tests?
 You can test on localhost using `./scripts/test`
 * [ ] Have you written new tests for your core features/changes, as applicable?
+* [ ] If this is a UI change, have you tested it across multiple mobile and web platforms?

 <!-- You can erase any parts of this template not applicable to your Pull Request. -->